-- Visual ability to successfully complete tasks within their program which may include: locate patient veins, read computer screens, instrument print-outs, patient documents, and accurately interpret color readings, cloudiness/turbidity, and texture.
+- Visual ability to successfully complete tasks within the program which may include: locate patient veins, read computer screens, instrument print-outs, patient documents, and accurately interpret color readings, cloudiness/turbidity, and texture.

 - Gross and fine motor control to allow manipulation of equipment used within the program which may include: medical instrumentation, analytical equipment, microscopes, blood collection equipment, and computer technology/office equipment.

 - Physical mobility to perform tasks within the program which may include: move freely and quickly from one location to another in such areas as clinical laboratories, patient rooms, treatment rooms, and elevators, assist a patient with walking devices, carry medical equipment to a patient’s bedside and gain access to the patient in a variety of situations.

 - Ability to bend and remove environmental hazards or reagents from the floor

 - Lift and move objects up to 50 pounds

 - Possess a sense of touch and temperature discrimination

 - Ability to hear audible sounds and respond appropriately